tplisson/hcta/objectives/section7/README.md

 Terraform state can contain sensitive data.
 For resources such as databases, this may contain initial passwords.

-When using local state, state is stored in plain-text JSON files.
+When using local state, state is stored in plain-text JSON files (`terraform.tfstate`).

 When using remote state, state is only ever held in memory when used by Terraform.
 It may be encrypted at rest, but this depends on the specific remote state backend.

-**If you manage any sensitive data with Terraform (like database passwords, user passwords, or private keys), treat the state itself as sensitive data.**
+**If you manage any sensitive data with Terraform** (like database passwords, user passwords, or private keys), **treat the state itself as sensitive data.**

 Storing state remotely can provide better security.

-- Terraform Cloud always encrypts state at rest and protects it with TLS in transit.
+- *Terraform Cloud* always encrypts state at rest and protects it with TLS in transit.
-- The S3 backend supports encryption at rest when the encrypt option is enabled.
+- The *AWS S3* backend supports encryption at rest when the encrypt option is enabled.
 Requests for the state go over a TLS connection.
-- HashiCorp Vault secures, stores, and tightly controls access to tokens, passwords, and other sensitive values.
+- *HashiCorp Vault* secures, stores, and tightly controls access to tokens, passwords, and other sensitive values.

 The approach to secret injection:
 - alleviates the Vault Admin's responsibility in managing numerous, multi-scoped, long-lived AWS credentials,